 Assignment: Order vs. Disorder

-Make a composition with controlled randomness which depicts “order” when the mouse curse is on the left side of the canvas, and “disorder” when it is on the right side.
+Make a composition with controlled randomness which depicts “order” when the mouse cursor is on the left side of the canvas, and “disorder” when it is on the right side.
 The degree of order/disorder should vary gradually with the position of the mouse.

 The transition must fade a sound loop in synesthetic relationship with the visuals.